-Under Alabama’s policy, you’ll be left with all the bills and losses if you’re found to be even 5 percent at fault.
+Under Alabama’s policy, you’ll be left with all the bills and losses if you’re found to be even 5% at fault.
 Fortunately, your lawyer will know how to protect you from accusations of fault by the insurance companies or the at-fault parties.

 Most states are “no-fault” states, which allow victims to file claims with their own insurance company, regardless of whose negligence caused the accident.

 Alabama’s statute of limitations for motorcycle accidents is two years.
-That means that, on the date of your motorcycle crash, you have exactly two years to file your claim for compensation.
+That means, on the date of your motorcycle crash, you have exactly two years to file your claim for compensation.

 If you miss that deadline, you won’t be able to recover personal injury compensation.
 A qualified lawyer will be able to speed up the filing process considerably.

-After you’ve been hurt in a motorcycle accident, you deserve qualified and experienced representation, so work with an Alabama motorcycle accident lawyer from the Henry Dailey Law Firm.
+After you’ve been hurt in a motorcycle accident, you deserve qualified and experienced representation, so work with an Alabama motorcycle accident lawyer from Henry C. Dailey, Jr., P.C..

 Rating: 5 out of 5